Shower: Modern showers

 Modern showers were installed in the barracks of the French army in the 1870s as an economic hygiene measure, under the guidance of François Merry Delabost, a French doctor and inventor.
 As surgeon-general at Bonne Nouvelle prison in Rouen, Delabost had previously replaced individual baths with mandatory communal showers for use by prisoners, arguing that they were more economical and hygienic.
 First six, then eight shower stalls were installed.
-The water was heated by a steam engine and in less than five minutes, up to eight prisoners could wash simultaneously with only twenty litres of water.
+A steam engine heated the water, and in less than five minutes, up to eight prisoners could wash simultaneously with only twenty litres of water.
 The French system of communal showers was adopted by other armies, the first being that of Prussia in 1879, and by prisons in other jurisdictions.
-They were also adopted by boarding schools, before being installed in public bathhouses.
+They were also adopted by boarding schools before being installed in public bathhouses.
 The first shower in a public bathhouse was in 1887 in Vienna.
 In France, public bathhouses and showers were established by Charles Cazalet, firstly in Bordeaux in 1893 and then in Paris in 1899.

+Historically, showering was relatively rare; most people regularly cleaned themselves by bathing (that is, immersion in a tub, pool, or body of water) rather than showering (by standing upright under a continuous spray of water).
+Due to the expense of shower technology, showers in private homes for individual use did not become popular and commonplace until the 1970s.

 Types

 Domestic

 Domestic showers are most commonly stall showers or showers combined with a bathtub.
-A stall shower is a dedicated shower area which uses a door or curtain to contain water spray.
-The shower/tub format saves bathroom space and enables the area to be used for either a bath or a shower and commonly uses a sliding shower curtain or door to contain the water spray.
+A stall shower is a dedicated shower area that uses a door or curtain to contain water spray.
+The shower/tub format saves bathroom space and enables the area to be used for either a bath or a shower, and commonly uses a sliding shower curtain or door to contain the water spray.
 Showers may also be in a wet room, in which there is no contained shower area, or in a dedicated shower room, which does not require containment of water spray.
-Domestic showers can have a single shower head, multiple shower heads, handheld shower head(s) or other variations, all which may be adjustable as needed to varying degrees.
+Domestic showers can have a single shower head, multiple shower heads, handheld shower head(s), or other variations, all of which may be adjustable as needed to varying degrees.

 Public

 Many modern athletic and aquatic facilities provide showers for use by patrons, commonly in gender segregated changing rooms.
-These can be in the form of individual stalls shielded by curtains or a door or communal shower rooms.
+These can be in the form of individual stalls shielded by curtains or a door, or communal shower rooms.
 The latter are generally large open rooms with any number of shower heads installed either directly into the walls or on posts throughout the shower area.
-Open showers are often provided at public swimming pools and at popular beaches.
+Open showers are often provided at public swimming pools that require a pre-rinse and at popular beaches.
 Military forces around the world set up field showers to enable the washing away of dangerous residue from modern weapons such as caustic chemicals, deadly biological agents, and radioactive materials, which can harm forces on both sides of a conflict.